Hall Lie algebras of toric monoid schemes: Introduction

 \subsection{Summary of main results}

-Let $\Delta \subset \mathbb{R}^n$ be a fan (in the sense of toric geometry). $\Delta$ defines a family of commutative monoids and data for gluing their spectra, to obtain a monoid scheme $(X_{\Delta}, \mc{O}_X)$.
+Let $\Delta \subset \mathbb{R}^n$ be a fan (in the sense of toric geometry).
+Each cone $\sigma \in \Delta$ defines a commutative monoid $S_{\sigma}$, and $\Delta$ provides data for gluing their spectra, to obtain a monoid scheme $(X_{\Delta}, \mc{O}_X)$.
 The category of coherent sheaves $\Coh(X)$, defined in a manner analogous to ordinary algebraic geometry, is now non-additive.
 Paraphrased, our first result is:

 \begin{inthm}[Proposition \ref{coh_pe_thm}] $\Coh(X)$ has the structure of a proto-exact category in the sense of Dyckerhoff-Kapranov. \end{inthm}

 This means that one can define exact sequences and $\on{Ext}$, and that $\Coh(X)$ has an associated algebraic K-theory defined via the Waldhausen construction.
 There is however an obstacle to defining the Hall algebra $\H_{\Coh(X)}$, since the category $\Coh(X)$ is not finitary even when $\Delta$ is the fan of a smooth projective toric variety such as say $\mathbb{P}^n$.
 To overcome this difficulty we define subcategories